Capital Gains Tax – Selling a Second Property

 - Capital Gains Tax allowance

 Capital Gains Tax, also known as CGT, is the tax you pay when you sell an asset (for example, a property) which is worth more than it was at the time you purchased it.
 You only pay tax on the margin of profit, rather than the total amount that you sell the asset for.

 In the UK, you’ll pay a higher rate of CGT on property than on any other asset, but your income will have a bearing on the amount of Capital Gains Tax you’ll need to pay.
 For example, if you’re paying CGT on a residential property, basic-rate taxpayers will pay 18%, while higher and additional-rate taxpayers will pay 28%.

 If you own more than one property, you will have to pay Capital Gains Tax when you sell your secondary home.
-So, whether you’ve inherited a property from a family member, own a holiday home or you’re building property portfolio, it’s worth calculating exactly how much CGT you’re likely to pay.
+So, whether you’re selling an inherited a property from a family member, own a holiday home or you’re building property portfolio, it’s worth calculating exactly how much CGT you’re likely to pay.

 As you don’t have to pay tax on your main home, you can nominate which property you’d like to be tax-free.
-It doesn’t have to be the house which you spend the most time in – if you’re looking to reduce the CGT you pay, it’s sensible to choose the property which is likely to increase in value the most.
-This way, you can avoid paying CGT on a larger profit margin, and pay it on whichever property which incurs the lowest charge instead.
+It doesn’t have to be the house that you spend the most time in – if you’re looking to reduce the CGT you pay, it’s sensible to choose the property which is likely to increase in value the most.
+This way, you can avoid paying Capital Gains Tax rate on a larger profit margin, and pay it on whichever property which incurs the lowest charge instead.

 When else might I need to pay Capital Gains Tax?

 It’s not usually necessary to pay CGT on your house, presuming that it’s your only property.
 However, there are some exceptions to this rule, so if your house meets any of the following conditions, you may have to pay Capital Gains Tax:

 - Your home includes 5,000 square metres of land, or more

 - You bought it to make a monetary gain, as a property developer would